-JoAnn Trejo (BS, UC Davis; PhD and MBA, UC San Diego) completed her postdoctoral training at UC San Francisco and accepted her first faculty position at the University of North Carolina, Chapel Hill, in 2000.
-She was recruited to UC San Diego in 2008, and promoted to full professor with tenure in 2012.
-In 2014, she was appointed Vice Chair of the Department Pharmacology.
-JoAnn is best known for her discoveries on cell signaling by protease-activated G protein-coupled receptors.
-She has made numerous novel discoveries related to the regulation of cell signaling in endothelial dysfunction and breast cancer progression and published her work in prominent peer-reviewed journals.
-Her research has been continuously funded by the NIH, she also received funding from the UC Tobacco-related Disease Research Program, Komen Foundation, and the American Heart Association (AHA) including the prestigious AHA Established Investigator Award.
-She is a leader in the scientific community and elected by her peers to serve on Council of the American Society for Cell Biology and American Society for Biochemistry and Molecular Biology, as Chair of two Gordon Research Conferences and multiple NIH and HHMI Study Sections.
-She currently serves on the Board of Scientific Counselors for Basic Sciences for the National Cancer Institute (NCI).
+JoAnn Trejo, PhD, MBA is a professor of Pharmacology in the School of Medicine, UC San Diego.
+She completed her postdoctoral training at UC San Francisco and was appointed assistant professor at the University of North Carolina, Chapel Hill, in 2000.
+She was recruited to UC San Diego as a tenured faculty in 2008 and promoted to full professor in 2012.
+In 2014, she was appointed vice chair of the Department Pharmacology.
+Dr. Trejo is best known for her discoveries of how cellular responses are regulated by G protein-coupled receptors in the context of vascular inflammation and cancer.
+She has made numerous novel discoveries related to the regulation of cell signaling in endothelial dysfunction and breast cancer progression.
+Her work has been published in >100 peer-reviewed articles.
+She has been continuously funded by the NIH including a R35 Outstanding Investigator Award, she also received support from the UC Tobacco-related Disease Research Program, Susan G. Komen Breast Cancer Foundation, and the American Heart Association.